Michael Dombeck

 Michael P. Dombeck is an American conservationist, educator, scientist, and outdoorsman.
 He served as acting director of the Bureau of Land Management from 1994 to 1997 and was the 14th Chief of the United States Forest Service from 1997 to 2001.
 Dombeck also served as UW System Fellow and Professor of Global Conservation at the University of Wisconsin-Stevens Point from 2001 to 2010.
-He has been the executive director of the David Smith Post-Doctoral Conservation Research Fellowship since 2005.
+He was also the executive director of the David Smith Post-Doctoral Conservation Research Fellowship from 2005 to 2022.

 Early career

 Dombeck worked as a fishing guide for 11 summers near Hayward, Wisconsin, which informed the path his career would take.
 He attended the University of Wisconsin-Stevens Point and earned a B.S. in biology and general sciences and an M.S.T. in biology and education degrees.
 He attended the University of Minnesota, earning an M.S. in Zoology and later earned a PhD from Iowa State University in 1984.
 His research included studies on the movement, behavior, reproduction, and early life ecology of the muskellunge, Wisconsin's state fish.
-His research lead him to become Program Chairman of the 1st International Muskellunge Symposium held in 1984 with proceedings published by the American Fisheries Society.
+His research led him to become Program Chairman of the 1st International Muskellunge Symposium held in 1984 with proceedings published by the American Fisheries Society.
 After three years of teaching zoology at the University of Wisconsin-Stevens Point, Dombeck joined the United States Forest Service (USFS) as a fisheries biologist on the Hiawatha National Forest.
 He held additional Forest Service assignments throughout the Midwest and California, focused on both aquatic research and fisheries management, after which he was promoted to National Fisheries Program Manager for the USFS where he led the integration of aquatic resources considerations into national forest management and the Rise to the Future Program.
 He spent a year in 1989 as a LEGIS Fellow working in the U.S. Senate on agriculture and appropriations issues.

 Federal Service

+United States Forest Service—Fisheries

+Dombeck worked in the United States Forest Service from 1978 until 1989.
+He joined as a fisheries scientist, then gradually climbed the ranks.
+He described himself as a "combat biologist" due to his conflicting attitudes with the majority of other agency employees, who he saw as excessively concerned with road-building and engineering rather than environmental conservation.